comboshreddies/kubectl-tks/README.md

 can add a sequence that fits your needs, and next time you can run it fast.
-Tmux solves problem of having multiple outputs of executions on same terminal, as each tmux screen/window is dedicated to one pod execution, so you have terminal for each pod, do ctrl+b+n and go to the next pod window.
+Tmux solves problem of having multiple outputs of executions on same terminal, as each tmux screen/window is dedicated to one pod execution, so you have terminal for each pod, do ctrl+b+n and go to the next tmux-pod window.

 ## Installation